OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 Also the moment you create a cast node, you create a hard reference to the class you want to cast to.

 ![HardReferenceCast](https://raw.githubusercontent.com/OlssonDev/olssondev.github.io/master/assets/img/Casting/Image_04.JPG)

+<a name="hard-reference-cost-conclusion"></a>
+### Hard reference cost conclusion

+A variable that creates has a hard reference to a class, has the same cost as a cast that points to the same class.

 ## Avoid hard reference